Charged with a Crime? Call for a consultation

 Most people wind up with a DWI (driving while impaired) charge when they’re out having a good time with friends or family – they are at the beach or camping, or perhaps spending the day elsewhere in North Carolina.
 However, where you get charged with DWI can make a big difference in how your case is handled, and the potential penalties you might face if convicted.

-Where You Can Be Charged with a Federal DWI
+Where Can You Be Charged with a Federal DWI in North Carolina?

 The general rule of thumb is that you can be charged with a federal DWI if you are arrested for driving while under the influence of alcohol or drugs on federally-owned property.
 Examples include: